Easylogic-CO-LP/Alfa-Commerce/README.md

 ## Continuous Integration

-GitHub Actions run the same PHPStan and PHP-CS-Fixer checks on each push and pull request.
+GitHub Actions run the PHP-CS-Fixer checks on each push and pull request.
 The workflow is defined in `.github/workflows/ci.yml` and helps keep the codebase consistent.
 Make sure the local checks pass before opening a pull request so the CI succeeds.

 Developer Contact